siqiang-ng/tp/docs/UserGuide.md

 ## Introduction
 Welcome to the *Projact User Guide*!

-Projact is a **project and contact management app that helps NUS computing students to organise their fellow computing students' contacts and their teams' meeting links and tasks**.
+Projact is a **project and contact management app that helps NUS computing students to organise their fellow students' contacts and their teams' meeting links and tasks**.
 It is optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).

-The Projact application consists of a person list, which stores the contacts of the other computing students, and a tag list, which stores the tags of the modules that the current user is taking in this semester.
+The Projact application consists of a person list, which stores the contacts of the other computing students, and a tag list, which can store the tags of the modules that the current user is taking in this semester and more!
 The user can assign a tag in the tag list to a contact in the person list.

 --------------------------------------------------------------------------------------------------------------------